Here is my unofficial list of must-have jewelry:

-When choosing your own go-to necklace, seek out something that's meaningful to you, whether that be a spiritual motif, your initial, zodiac sign, or another symbol that's significant in your life.
+When choosing your own go-to necklace to round out your collection of jewelry for college, seek out something that’s meaningful to you, whether that be a spiritual motif, your birth stone, zodiac sign, or another symbol that’s significant in your life.
 That makes it all the more special and a true signature piece.

 Chokers are easy to wear with everything from a crewneck tee to a cute dress.
-Yes, it's "trendy" now, but a chic and simple chain choker like this won't look dated after a few seasons.
-It's something you'll be able wear for years to come.
+Yes, they’re a little “trendy”, but a chic and simple choker like this is classic and minimal, so it won’t look dated after a few seasons.
+It’s something you’ll be able wear for years to come.

-It also has gold and silver incorporated throughout, so it's easy to mix and match with my other pieces of jewelry.
-I have neutral undertones, so that means both gold and silver can work for me, but you can definitely choose whichever metal color you prefer when picking your perfect choker.
+It also comes in plain gold or silver, so it’s easy to mix and match with my other pieces of jewelry.
+I have cool undertones, so silver definitely works better for me, but you can definitely choose whichever metal color you prefer when picking your perfect choker.

 There’s a reason pearl studs are a classic: they pair well with any outfit; even a sweatshirt and messy bun.
 If, like me, you’re from a preppy part of the East Coast this will come as no shock to you, but for people outside of the bubble, hear me out.

-Pearl studs instantly make you look classier, more put-together, and like you put some serious thought into getting ready.
-They will elevate your outfit without any effort, and since they're cream-colored, they will match everything you own.
+Faux pearls instantly make you look classier, more put-together, and like you put some serious thought into getting ready.
+They will elevate your outfit without any effort, and since they’re clear, they will match everything you own.

 Have I sold you on pearls yet?
+They’re a total essential in the search for jewelry for college.
 Since I lose these little guys pretty frequently, I highly recommend this jumbo pack of faux pearls from Amazon for a low-cost commitment.

 There you have it: the only jewelry I really need.

 If you’re a jewelry person like I am, you probably own more than four pieces.
 So, am I telling you to toss out everything else?
 No!